Configurable photonic simulator for quantum field dynamics: Simulating quantum fields

 \section{Simulating quantum fields}

-Next, we discuss some representative classes of quantum field theories that the OTA can efficiently simulate.
+Next, we discuss some representative classes of quantum field theories that can be simulated using the OTA.
 For simplicity, we consider one spatial dimension $d=1$ and periodic boundary conditions.
-Generalizations to higher dimensions are straightforward: the total mode number scales as $\tilde{N}^d$, affecting only the structure of the BS layers.
-Similarly, boundary conditions are arbitrary.
+Generalizations to higher dimensions are straightforward: the total mode number scales as $\tilde{N}^d$, affecting only the interferometer's structure.
+Similarly, boundary conditions are arbitrary, see App.~\ref{subsec:FiniteSizeEffects} for a discussion of boundary effects.